Dortmund wins Ruhr derby with 3-1 win at Schalke

 Mandzukic scored in the 29th, three minutes after going on, with a header from Franck Ribery's free kick.

-Then Bastian Schweinsteiger sent in another free kick for the Croat to score a second with another header in the 51st.
+Bastian Schweinsteiger sent in another free kick for the Croatian to score with another header in the 51st.

-Goetze made it 3-1 with a header three minutes later, four minutes before Ben-Hatira's consolation goal for the promoted side, one of the few not to appear intimidated in Munich this season.
+Goetze made it 3-1 with a header three minutes later, four minutes before Ben-Hatira pulled back what proved to be a consolation for the promoted side, one of the few not to appear intimidated in Munich this season.

-Ribery set a Bundesliga record of playing in 39 straight games without defeat, breaking Holger Hieronymus' 30-year-old record set while playing for Hamburger SV, while Bayern is just one game from tying Hamburg's record 36-match run without losing.
+Ribery set a Bundesliga record of playing in 39 straight games without defeat, while Bayern is just one game from tying Hamburger SV's 30-year-old record 36-match run without losing.

 Mainz defeated bottom side Eintracht Braunschweig 2-0, thanks to goals in either half from Japan striker Shinji Okazaki.